bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-09-20-newsletter.md

   should be able to find peers.
-They and other discussion participants also examined the possibility of modifying Bitcoin Core to allow it to use DNS seeding for anonymity networks via either DNS `NULL` records or encoding alternative network addresses into pseudo-IPv6 addresses.
+They and other discussion participants also examined the possibility of modifying Bitcoin Core to allow it to use DNS seeding for anonymity networks via either DNS `NULL` records or encoding alternative network addresses into pseudo-IPv6 addresses. {% assign timestamp="30:00" %}

 ## Changes to services and client software